Installation

 $ python -m pip wheel . -w dist/

-$ python -m pip install wheelhouse/*.whl
+$ python -m pip install dist/*.whl

-$ python -m pip wheel . -w dist/ --verbose --no-build-isolation --no-clean
+$ python -m pip wheel -w dist/ --verbose --no-build-isolation -Cbuild-dir=build .

-Building C++ library tests#
+Building C++ library tests

 To build the tests for the C++ library, make sure you have CMake version 3.14 or newer installed on your system.
 All you need to do then, is to clone the library, make a build directory and build the tests: